AspectFX/EaglerCraft-ZIP-Generator/README.md

 # FAQ:

 # HOW DO I USE IT????
-1. Put the classes.js and classes.map.js in the same directory as the bundler.
+1. Put the bundler in javascript folder.
 2. Open the bundler it'll do its job.
 3. Enjoy your personal offline client of eaglercraft. (output.html)